Connect with others who understand.

 Somogyi’s theory states that episodes of hypoglycemia during sleep can trigger a rush of hormones such as growth hormone, glucagon, corticosteroids, and adrenaline.
 These hormones work to raise your blood sugar back into a healthy range.
 But in some cases, these hormones may raise blood sugar levels too much, leading to high blood sugar in the morning.

-However, studies using CGM have not found strong evidence that the Somogyi effect is a common cause of high morning blood sugar.
+However, studies using continuous glucose monitoring haven’t found strong evidence that the Somogyi effect is a common cause of high morning blood sugar.
 While it may still happen in some cases, most scientists now believe the dawn phenomenon or other causes are more likely.

 How To Lower Blood Sugar in the Morning